rawanysoliman/eCommerceTask/README.md

 - Auth Interceptor attaches bearer token and, on 401, attempts one refresh then retries
 - Product images resolved against API origin for correct preview

+## Troubleshooting
+- If images don’t load, ensure the backend is running and `wwwroot/images/products` contains the files returned by the API (`imageUrl` is relative to the API root).
+- If you get CORS errors, back end allows `http://localhost:4200`.
+Verify the frontend is served on that origin.
+- If your session expires, the interceptor will attempt a refresh and retry once; otherwise you will be logged out.
 ## Configuration

 This project uses an `appsettings.json` file for configuration. ** the real `appsettings.json` is not included in the repository.**